aRandomHumanoid/CAD/Projects/README.md

 # Projects:

 - Misc: A folder of a variety of projects that were not large enough to have their own folder.
+Recommend checking out!

 - Automated Fence: a WIP to power an existing fence at Boston Latin School as to better regulate cars
   ![image](https://github.com/user-attachments/assets/9a8e91dd-3639-48a4-99fb-368e40ff79e5)